BjarkeHautop/project-deep-learning/README.md

-# Project Deep Learning: Traffic Sign Recognition
+# Project Deep Learning: Quantifying Uncertainty in Traffic Sign Recognition

 This project was made in collaboration with [Christina Grand](https://github.com/Christinagrand) and [Laura Fur](https://github.com/lauramhfur) in our course Deep Learning for Visual Recognition.
 Our project can be read here (insert link ...).